Hero Card: Third Parties With Access

 What is third-party Access into AWS Accounts?

-Third-party access in in this context refers to the ability of external entities such as vendors, partners, or contractors, to access resources and services within an AWS account.
+Third-party access in this context refers to the ability of external entities such as vendors, partners, or contractors, to access resources and services within an AWS account.
 This access can be granted for various purposes, including system integration, support, and collaboration.

 How does Sonrai know which accounts are considered third party?